telerik/xaml-docs/controls/radpropertygrid/getting-started/getting-started.md

-Once you set the Item and run the application, RadPropertyGrid will be displayed as follows:
+Once you set the Item and run the application, you will see a RadPropertyGrid:

 ![](images/RadPropertyGrid_GettingStarted2.png)

 * Binding to a visual element - you may bind the Item property of RadPropertyGrid to a visual element and again be able to view and edit its properties.
-The binding may be performed both in xaml and in code behind:
+The binding may be performed both in xaml and in the code behind:

 #### __[XAML]Example 5: Binding to visual element__